 They also hold competitions between pilots to determine who can fly the highest, float up and down, and try to stop at a specific point.
 I’d be lying if I said this wasn’t one of my favorite parts of the festival.

 Whether you’re looking for family-friendly entertainment or just want to try something new and exciting, the Albuquerque Balloon Festival is definitely worth checking out.
 With tickets starting at just $10 and festival grounds open from sunrise to sunset, you won’t want to miss out on this incredible experience.
+The festival really makes it one of the best places to visit in October.

 Where to Stay: Holiday Inn Express